Mujhse Shaadi Karogi: Soundtrack

 The soundtrack album contains eight songs, seven original songs and one remix.
 Six songs were composed by Sajid–Wajid and the seventh by Anu Malik.
 Lyrics for five songs were written by Jalees Sherwani, with one song each by Sameer and Arun Bhairav.
 The vocals were performed by Udit Narayan, Alka Yagnik, Sonu Nigam, Sunidhi Chauhan, Sukhwinder Singh and Shabab Sabri.
-With a background score composed by Salim–Sulaiman, the album was released on 4 June 2004.
+With a background score composed by Salim–Sulaiman, the album was released on 31 May 2004.

 The soundtrack of the film was well received by music critics, who praised the album's lyrics and vocals.
-Planet Bollywood rated the soundtrack seven out of ten, calling it a "good album".
 Bollywood Hungama praised its songs and musical score, highlighting "Rab Kare", "Jeene Ke Hain Chaar Din", "Laal Dupatta" and the title song.

 The music topped charts on a number of platforms in India.
 The soundtrack was one of the best-selling Bollywood soundtracks of the year, with 2 million units sold according to Box Office India.